q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 ```

 ### More on Visualization
-How will an test image change through the layers?
-Lets try to find out.
-When a image gets into any CNN layer, we apply the filters to each channel and sum them.
-Our `feedforward` method has granted us huge application because we can set the `input` and `output` of each layer for current example.
-And yes thats what we are using.
+How will a test image change through the layers?
+Let's try to find out.
+When an image gets into any CNN layer, we apply the filters to each channel and sum them.
+Our `feedforward` method has granted us a huge application because we can set the `input` and `output` of each layer for the current example.
+And yes that's what we are using.

 ```python
 timg = x[0]